-Are you inundated with articles telling you to nurture your qualified leads?
+Are you drowning in articles telling you to nurture your qualified leads?
 Perhaps you’ve grown weary of all the advice you’ve been hearing about how to get your prospects moving faster along the sales funnel?

 Strategies about how to attract and grow your leads often vary depending on who you’re talking to.
 Sometimes it involves complicated steps, mind-reading powers, a certain amount of creativity, as well as really good timing.